kdakan/React-React-Router-and-Redux/README.md

   //turns the dumb component into a smart component (container) export default connect(mapStateToProps)(BookDetails);
   ```
+* To summarize, there are 8 steps when initially setting up ```Redux```:
+    1. Create action
+    2. Create reducer
+    3. Create root reducer
+    4. Configure store
+    5. Instantiate store
+    6. Connect component
+    7. Pass props via connect
+    8. Dispatch action
+  And when adding a feature, there are 4 steps:
+    1. Create action
+    2. Enhance reducer
+    3. Connect component
+    4. Dispatch action
 * When using ```Redux```, we don't have to keep all state in the store, we can use route parameters and query strings that comes from react router, or component state to keep temporary state.
 For example, we can use an ```:id``` route parameter inside the ```BookDetails``` container which is associated with a ```<Route>```, like
   ```jsx
   <Route path="/books/:id" component={BookDetails} />